Why Bamboo Toothbrushes Are Better

 3. Compostable Handle, Minimal Waste

-4. Naturally Antimicrobial & Gentle on Gums
+4. Naturally Antimicrobial and Gentle on Gums

 5. Comparable Cleaning Power, Backed by Studies